CodeFrite/consensys-bootcamp-initial-idea/README.md

 The following user stories will be used to derive a series of test cases written in js and solidity.
 These tests cases will be used as part of the Test Driven Development approach: Every time I want to develop a new feature, I begin by writing the corresponding test case, then I code the solution and I stop as soon as the test case passes.
 Then, if an undesirable behaviour is observed, it means that either the test case and/or the user story itself is incorrect.

-### 👪 Common to All Persona
+### 👪 Unregistered User

+A user is considered as unregistered if his MetaMask address is not linked to any role in one of the contracts (Roles: contract owner / auditor / team / investor).

-📁 `F-ALL-00: All Users: General Layout`
+📁 `F-UU-00: Unregistered User: General Layout`
++ CONTEXT: *As an unregistered user, When I navigate to the Home Page (/), ...*
-+ 📝 US-00: *As a user, When I navigate on the website, Then I should always see the header on top (20%) and the page content below (80%) [front-end|mvp]*
+    + 📝 US-00: *...
+Then I should always see the header on top (10%) and the page content below (90%) [front-end|mvp]*
-+ 📝 US-01: *As a user, When I navigate on the website, And I scroll the page content, Then the header should remain fixed and always on top [front-end|mvp]*
+    + 📝 US-01: *...
+And I scroll the page content, Then the header should remain fixed, always on top and visible [front-end|mvp]*
-+ 📝 US-02: *As a user, When I navigate on the website, And I am not connected, Then I should see the "Header Disconnected" [front-end|mvp]*
+    + 📝 US-02: *...
+And I am not connected to a wallet (no web3 injected), Then I should see the button "Connect Wallet" [front-end|mvp]*
-+ 📝 US-03: *As a user, When I navigate on the website, And I am connected, Then I should see the "Header Connected" [front-end|mvp]*
+    + 📝 US-03: *...
+And I am connected to a wallet (no web3 injected), Then the I should see in the content the buttons "Register a Team" and "Become an investor" [front-end|mvp]*

-📁 `F-ALL-01: All Users: Navigation`
+📁 `F-UU-01: Unregistered User: Navigation`
-+ 📝 US-00: *As a user, When I am not logged (no web3 Provider) And I navigate to any Route other than Home Page "/", Then I should be redirected to the Home Page "/" [front-end|mvp]*
++ 📝 US-00: *As an unregistered user, When I am not connected to a wallet (no web3 injected) And I navigate to any Route other than Home Page "/", Then I should be redirected to the Home Page "/" [front-end|mvp]*

 ### 👔 Contract Owner